Conservation and restoration of panel paintings: Conserving painted surfaces

 The conservation of the surface of a painting varies depending on the materials used in a painting as well as its condition.
-Generally, conservation of a painted surface includes cleaning, removal, and replacement of degraded varnish and the restoration of paint losses.
+Generally, conservation of a painted surface includes cleaning, removal and replacement of degraded varnish, and the restoration of paint losses.
 According to the Tate Museum, "cleaning is a particularly delicate and demanding part of conserving and restoring paintings.
 Layers of dirt, discolored varnish, and old restorations that may be disfiguring or obscuring parts of the composition are painstakingly removed."

 The evolution of modern materials that can be used in panel paintings and their conservation has positively impacted conservation techniques.
-"The introduction of synthetic binders—most notably acrylic, alkyd, polyvinyl acetate, and nitrocellulose—has resulted in paints that exhibit fast drying times, reduced yellowing tendencies, a vast range of appearances and handling properties and, in the case of emulsion formulations, great flexibility and the elimination of organic solvents as thinners and diluents," according to the Getty Conservation Institute.
+The Getty Conservation Institute notes that "the introduction of synthetic binders—most notably acrylic, alkyd, polyvinyl acetate, and nitrocellulose—has resulted in paints that exhibit fast drying times, reduced yellowing tendencies, a vast range of appearances and handling properties and, in the case of emulsion formulations, great flexibility and the elimination of organic solvents as thinners and diluents.

 Conservation ethics resources

-The care and management of cultural heritage materials should be addressed with consideration for the physical and symbolic integrity of the artifact.
+The care and management of cultural heritage materials should be addressed with consideration of the physical and symbolic integrity of the artifact.
 While the virtues of object integrity may be contested in professional circles, the ultimate goal is preservation.
 Institutions are governed by their mission statement, and international, federal, and local laws surrounding cultural heritage objects.
-It is critical that thorough research is conducted not only on the materials but also on the ethical and moral implications of handling figuratively and literally valuable artifacts.
-The following links address conservation ethics, including the restoration of panel paintings.
+It is critical that thorough research is conducted, not only on the materials, but also on the ethical and moral implications of handling figuratively and literally valuable artifacts.
+The following codes address conservation ethics, including the restoration of panel paintings.